-Any other day the Senate holds a session until 4:00 P.M.

-- (a3) All bills shall be numbered by the Office of the Principal Clerk when filed and shall be considered introduced when presented to the Senate on the next legislative day for the first reading.
+- Every bill filed for introduction shall contain on the Senate e-jacket the title of the document and the name of the Senator or Senators sponsoring it.
+No more than three Senators may be listed as primary sponsors.
+The Senator whose name appears first shall deliver the Senate e-jacket to the Office of the Principal Clerk either physically or electronically using the member's electronic dashboard.
+Subject to any authorization prescribed by the Principal Clerk, a member's legislative assistant may deliver a Senate e-jacket by any method allowed under this rule. - The Senate Principal Clerk shall receive bills for introduction during regular (a2) session on any day the Senate holds a session until 4:00 P.M. - All bills shall be numbered by the Office of the Principal Clerk when filed and shall be considered introduced when presented to the Senate on the next legislative day for the first reading.
 When a bill is presented with more than one primary sponsor, the Chair of the Committee on Rules and Operations of the Senate shall designate, as bill manager, one of the primary sponsors.
-Senators may only cosponsor legislation electronically. - (b) Any Senator who wishes to cosponsor a bill or resolution that has been filed may do so no later than one hour following the adjournment of the session during which the bill or resolution was first read and referred, but only electronically under procedures approved by the Principal Clerk. - (c) No member may introduce a public bill that has no substantive provisions.
-No member may introduce more than one local bill that contains no substantive provisions.
+Senators may only cosponsor legislation electronically. - Any Senator who wishes to cosponsor a bill or resolution that has been filed may do so no later than 5:00 P.M. on the next legislative day after the adjournment of the session during which the bill or resolution was first read and referred, but only electronically under procedures approved by the Principal Clerk. - No member may introduce a public bill that has no substantive provisions.
+A member may introduce one local bill that contains no substantive provisions in an odd-numbered year.
+A member may introduce one local bill that contains no substantive provisions in an even-numbered year if the bill is otherwise eligible and either (i) the member did not introduce such a bill during the previous year or (ii) the member did introduce such a bill during the previous year but no substantive provisions were added.